nerun/fanzine-cms/README.md

 Don't forget to use root relative URLs: `/articles` not `articles`.
 Do the same for `img` folder or any other internal link.

 The entire page is rebuilded and reloaded.
 There are no frames like there were in HTML4 (frameset, frame, etc.).
-But as it's a lightweight website (no heavy scripts, no javscript, no database), it's still faster than a CMS.
+But as it's a lightweight website (no heavy scripts, no javascript, no database), it's still faster than a CMS.
 This method is also cost-effective: you don't have to rewrite vast lines of repetitive code.
 For example: `header.html` is the same for all pages.
 Tons of meta tags written just once!